taloved2004/Debugger/README.txt

 Hello, and welcome to my debugger!

+What will it allow you to do:
+1. Given an executable, the program allows you to put a breakpoint in any given function (local or global), as long as the function is defined and has only one definition.
+2. While debugging the exe file, you have the option to print the current value of the registers of the running program that's being tracked.
+3. While debugging the exe file, you have the option to print the current value in a memory address, as long as it readable (legal and with read permissions).

 ***important:***
 in order for the debugger to work, compile your executable file with the flag '-no-pie'